Ready Player One (film): Accolades

+Legacy

+Ready Player One's depiction of a pop culture-dominated virtual world has drawn comparisons to Meta's investments in the metaverse in the 2020s.
+Upon the unveiling of the Apple Vision Pro mixed reality headset in 2023, many commentators compared its design to the headsets seen in Ready Player One.
+A promotional video produced by Apple that accompanied the Vision Pro's announcement also mirrored a scene in Ready Player One in which Wade Watts uses his headset to enter the OASIS.

 Sequel

 When asked about a sequel to the film, Cline stated: "I think there's a good chance that, if this one does well, Warner Bros. will want to make a sequel.
 I don't know if Steven [Spielberg] would want to dive back in, because he would know what he is getting into.
 He's said that it's the third-hardest film he's made, out of dozens and dozens of movies".
-Co-star Olivia Cooke, and presumably the rest of the cast, is "contracted to sequels".
-Cline wrote a book sequel, titled Ready Player Two, which was released on November 24, 2020, stating in the acknowledgments that he had consulted Spielberg on the final draft of the book and where to take an adaptation.
+Cline wrote a book sequel, titled Ready Player Two, which was released on November 24, 2020, stating in the acknowledgments that he had consulted Spielberg on the final draft of the book and where to take a potential film adaptation.

 On December 22, 2020, Cline announced that a sequel was in the early stages of development.
+Spielberg confirmed that the film was still in development as of March 2024, stating that he would not direct the film unlike its predecessor, but produce it.